Burke and Hare – so famous are they, that they’re known as the ‘Edinburgh Murderers’, but what parts of their story are true?

 Absconding with Burke to Edinburgh in 1827, Nelly took her two children with her.

 William Hare lost no time in pursuing the wife of his landlord, James Logue, after he took rooms in his lodging house in Tanner’s Close, Edinburgh.

-I imagine a woman who can certainly hold her own and will take no nonsense from anyone.
+I imagine a woman who could certainly hold her own, taking no nonsense from anyone.
 It sounds like Laird and Hare were well matched and accounts state that she was ‘often brutally intoxicated and seldom without a pair of black eyes’.

 Following Logue’s death in 1826, Hare quickly returned to the lodging house where his sweetheart lay and immediately started wooing the woman and moving in, acquiring ownership of the property in Tanner’s Close in the process.

 What Happened To Their Wives?